bixbydevelopers/capsule-sample-open-ended-adventure-game/README.md

 ## How to customize
 * Update the game data (name, description, scenes, objects, actions and action responses and other associated data) in `code/game.js`
-* Make sure to update the model if you add, remove or rename any action or objects.
-Actions and objects are modeled as an enum in `models/concepts/ActionName.model.bxb` and `models/concepts/ObjectName.model.bxb`, you also have to update the associated vocab files: `resources/en/vocab/ActionName.vocab.bxb` and `resources/en/vocab/ObjectName.vocab.bxb`, and you need to update the training files too.
 * If you want to use images for the different scenes in the game you can either use a web URL or you can save your image under `assets/images` and refer to them with a relative path, e.g. `images/cow.png` (you might have to wait a little until the IDE uploads images to the cloud)
 * Change the capsule id to reflect your organization and your content.
 The capsule id is defined in the `capsule.bxb` file
 * You can customize the game completion statement (`resources/base/dialog/macro/GameState_Statement.dialog.bxb`) and the question asked from the user at each step: (`resources/base/dialog/macro/GameState_Statement.dialog.bxb`)
+* The training in this sample capsule is basic.
+You will likely need to add additional training for your game especially need utterances that mention the actions and objects in your game.
+You should also add vocabulary for your game actions and objects to `resources/en/vocab/ActionName.vocab.bxb` and `resources/en/vocab/ObjectName.vocab.bxb`
 * Have fun!

 ---